hantash07/decency_injection/README.md

   - Less Common: It's less common than constructor or field injection.
   - Complexity: Increases the complexity of dependency management, especially in larger projects where multiple methods require injection.

+### Types of Binding in DI
+- Binding tells dependency injection how to construct the object or where to get the dependencies.
+- Following are the types:

+  #### 1. @Provide Method Binding
+  - This is the most common type of binding where you use a @Provides method inside a Dagger module to tell Dagger how to construct a particular type.
+  - Use @Provides when the dependency cannot be created using a constructor or when you need to control the creation of the instance.

+  #### 2. @Bind Method Binding
+  - It is more efficient alternative to @Provides when binding an interface to an implementation, as it avoids the overhead of a method call and directly binds the type at compile-time.
+  - Use @Binds when you are simply binding an interface to a concrete implementation and the implementation can be provided by a constructor.
+    ```
+    @Module
+    interface NetworkModule {

+      @Binds
+      fun bindApiService(apiServiceImpl: ApiServiceImpl): ApiService
+    }
+    ```
+  - This tells Dagger that when ApiService is requested, it should provide an instance of ApiServiceImpl.
+The advantage of @Binds is that it’s more efficient since it does not require a method body.
+  #### 3. @Inject Constructor Binding
+  - This binding method uses @Inject annotations on the constructor of a class to automatically inform Dagger how to instantiate the class.
+  - Use @Inject on constructors if you want dagger to automatically figure out how the dependency without using module.
+  -

+  #### 4. Multibindings
+  - Dagger provides support for multibindings, allowing you to inject collections (sets or maps) of objects rather than a single instance.
+  - Use multibindings when you need to inject a collection of implementations, such as a set of plugins or a map of commands.
+    ```
+    @Module
+    class PluginModule {

+      @Provides
+      @IntoSet
+      fun provideLoggingPlugin(): Plugin {
+          return LoggingPlugin()
+      }

+      @Provides
+      @IntoSet
+      fun provideAnalyticsPlugin(): Plugin {
+          return AnalyticsPlugin()
+      }
+    }
+    ```

 ### Main Benefits DI
 1. Non repetitive definations or definations of the entire object.